 Allow the keto chia pudding to expand.

-Throw these low carb foods together the night before.
+Throw these keto foods together the night before.
 This gives our chia seeds enough time to fully expand in the fridge.

 If you’re realllllly craving keto chia pudding, this can be made 3 hours in advance.